Hospital Security Consultant

 Healthcare Security Consultant Experience

-All work is performed by a board-certified security and workplace violence consultant and expert with over 40 years’ security management experience
+All work is performed by a board-certified healthcare security and violence prevention consultant and expert with fifty years’ security management experience

 As a hospital security consultant we’ve served large and small healthcare systems in almost every U.S. state

-We worked with 16 hospitals and clinics following deaths by shootings and stabbings and bring lessons learned to our work
+We worked with 16 hospitals and clinics as a healthcare security consultant following deaths by shootings and stabbings and bring lessons learned to our work

 We've identified and apply the latest and most effective and efficient healthcare industry best practices